 – Strong origin story: back in 1992, Neil Stephenson, first came up with the term in his cyberpunk novel Snow Crush. which I had to the chance to read at the time and quite enjoyed.
 Stephenson describes a future world where people move in and out from offline to online experiences with screenless ease.

-– Endorsement by heavyweight influencer in need of attention diversion the embattled Facebook rebranding to Meta on 10/23/21.
+– Endorsement by heavyweight influencer in need of attention diversion the embattled Facebook rebranding to Meta at Facebook Connect on October 28, 2021.
 As you can see, the announcement spiked interest after 5 years of flat activity.

-– 20 months of pandemic fatigue fueled by desperate need for escapism.
+– 20 months of pandemic fatigue fueled by a desperate need for escapism.

 – Rising hype over blockchain and NFT as backbone economy for the new vision.

-– Existing framework to ride on: Web1, web2 and you guessed it next comes web3 🙂
+– Existing framework to ride on: Web1 (90’s initial connectivity), web2 (emergence of social and mobile) and you guessed it next comes web3 (block-chained metaverse!) 🙂

 OK, but what is this Metaverse?

 In case you wondered, there is no new global internet you’re missing out on.